formkiq/docs.formkiq.com/docs/how-tos/api-document-actions.md

 ## Get JWT Authentication Token

 You first need to get an `authorization` token to access the FormKiQ API.
-See xref:how-to:jwt-authentication-token.adoc[Getting an JWT Authentication Token] for steps on how to get the token.
+See [Getting an JWT Authentication Token](/docs/how-tos/jwt-authentication-token) for steps on how to get the token.

 ## CloudFormation Outputs